- Richest Celebrities › Authors

 Williams has produced in numerous other television shows such as "Drop Dead Diva" (2011), where she played a judge, as well as season 12 of "Dancing with the Stars" as a contestant.
 She also was cast in the Broadway musical "Chicago," completing a seven-week run of the show in 2013.
 Williams has also produced several shows, including 2015 Discovery channel documentary series "Death by Gossip with Wendy Williams" (which she also hosted), Lifetime biopic "Aaliyah: The Princess of R&B" (2014), and GSN game show "Love Triangle" (2011).

-Wendy has authored the books Wendy's Got the Heat, The Wendy Williams Experience, Ask Wendy: Straight-Up Advice for All the Drama in Your Life, Drama Is Her Middle Name, Is the Bitch Dead, Or What?, Ritz Harper Goes to Hollywood, and Hold Me in Contempt: A Romance.
+Wendy has authored the books "Wendy's Got the Heat," "The Wendy Williams Experience," "Ask Wendy: Straight-Up Advice for All the Drama in Your Life," "Drama Is Her Middle Name," "Is the Bitch Dead, Or What?," "Ritz Harper Goes to Hollywood," and "Hold Me in Contempt: A Romance."
 Wendy is especially known for her famous catch phrase "How you doin?".

 Williams partnered with the Home Shopping Network (HSN) and debuted a line of dresses, pants, sweaters and skirts on March 28, 2015.
 The Wendy Williams line is sold exclusively at HSN, and Williams told viewers on her talk show that according to HSN, the debut of her line was the network's most-watched premiere ever.
 Williams also has a line of jewelry that is sold on the home shopping network QVC, called "Adorn by Wendy Williams."

+Wendy has been married twice, with her first marriage ending in a separation after 5 months and a year and a half of divorce proceedings.
 She married Kevin Hunter on November 30, 1997.
-They welcomed a son, Kevin Jr. in 2000.
+They welcomed a son, Kevin Jr., in 2000.
 Kevin ultimately became Wendy's manager.
 Kevin Hunter was allegedly unfaithful to Wendy on a number of occasions.
 He was also reported to be very controlling and physically abusive at times.

 In 2019 rumors swirled that Kevin welcomed a baby born of a mistress.
 Around this time Wendy revealed on her show that she was living out of a sober house due to a past cocaine addiction.
 In April 2019 Wendy filed for divorce from Kevin after 22 years of marriage.
 The court filing cited irreconcilable differences and sought to establish an appropriate level of child support and split of assets.